Equim-chan/base256/README.md

 ## Specification
 base256 encoding uses two tables to transform a single byte into a single emoji.
 The tables can be found in [table.go](https://github.com/Equim-chan/base256/blob/master/table.go).
 In this implementation, these tables are utilized circularly when encoding, however such rule does not apply to decoding.

-To achieve the best compatibility, all the emojis are picked from the [classic version](http://classic.getemoji.com/) and each of them is 4 bytes long in UTF-8.
+To achieve the best compatibility, all the emojis are picked from the [classic version](http://classic.getemoji.com/) and each of them is guaranteed to be 4 bytes long in UTF-8.

 ## License
 [BSD-3-clause](https://github.com/Equim-chan/base256/blob/master/LICENSE)